Fort Gibson Historic Site & Interpretative Center

 Fort Gibson, OK 74434

 Fort Gibson, in operation from 1824 to 1890, was the first army post in Indian Territory.
-The historic site encompasses 80 acres of grounds with 29 historic buildings and numerous archaeological ruins.
+The historic site encompasses 80 acres of grounds with 29 historic buildings and numerous archeological ruins.
 Exhibits and living history programs relate to the settlement of Indian Territory and the development of the fort through its 70 years of occupation.
 Considered a National Historic Landmark, official National Trail of Tears Site and a designated "American Treasure," the site features a museum, visitors center, book shop and numerous period rooms.

 Discounts: Senior Discount